 If you’re looking for somewhere to start, you can get expert advice from a Rest Less Mortgages equity release specialist.
 They are active members of the ERC and can advise on equity release mortgages from the whole of the market.
 They’ll listen to your needs and talk you through your options, so you can decide if equity release is the right option for you.

 Paying for home improvements with a RIO mortgage

 Retirement interest-only mortgages, or RIO mortgages, are a type of mortgage intended to help meet people’s needs in retirement.
 They enable you to carry on making interest payments indefinitely, with the loan paid back only when you die or move out.
-For this reason, they are mainly aimed at people in their 50s and 60s, and have been seeing a large uptick in popularity recently.
+For this reason, they are mainly aimed at people in their 50s and 60s, and have been seeing an uptick in popularity recently.

 With a RIO mortgage, as the name suggests, you only pay off the interest on your loan.
 You won’t be able to borrow as much as with a repayment mortgage, but your monthly payments will be much lower.

 There is no fixed term to a RIO mortgage; the capital is repaid when your home is sold, when you die or when you move into long-term care.
 Unlike with standard interest-only mortgages, you aren’t expected to demonstrate how you intend to pay off the capital later on, as it will already be expected that this will come from the proceeds of the sale of the property.
 All you need to prove is that you can make the interest repayments each month, so you will need a good credit history to qualify.

 One advantage RIO mortgages have as an option over equity release or other lifetime mortgage products is that by paying off your interest each month rather than at the end, you avoid your interest charges compounding over time.
 So, by accepting the monthly interest charges, you (or your beneficiaries) should get to keep more of the gains when the property is eventually sold.